jithangowda/Hazard-Detection-Robot/README.md

 - [Flask Server Code](https://github.com/jithangowda/Flask-Robot.git)

 Each of these components has its own repository, and the **master repo** is only for linking them together.
+**To get started:**
+Clone each repository individually and follow its respective `README.md` for setup and usage instructions.

 ---